Marleen Gorris: Career

 In 1995, Gorris had her greatest international success to-date with Antonia's Line.
-Starring Willeke van Ammelrooy, the story of an independent woman and her female descendants was not as radical as the director's previous work, although a number of critics complained that the men in the film were portrayed as either ineffectual idiots or potential rapists.
+Starring Willeke van Ammelrooy, the story of an independent woman and her female descendants was not as radical as the director's previous work, although a number of critics complained that the most male characters in the film were portrayed as either ineffectual idiots and with obviously secondary roles.
 However, critical support for the film was overwhelming, and it was honored with a number of international awards, including a Golden Calf and an Academy Award for Best Foreign Film.

 Her next film was Mrs Dalloway (1997), based on the novel by Virginia Woolf, with a cast that included Vanessa Redgrave, Natascha McElhone, and Rupert Graves.
 It earned a number of international honors, including an Evening Standard British Film Award.
 She followed this movie with The Luzhin Defence (2000), based on a novel by Vladimir Nabokov.
 Starring John Turturro and Emily Watson, it tells the story of the love affair between an eccentric chess champion and a strong-willed society woman.
 Carolina (2003), starring Julia Stiles, Shirley MacLaine, and Alessandro Nivola, was released direct-to-video in 2005.

 Gorris's 2009 film Within the Whirlwind, starring Emily Watson, was not picked up for distribution.
 According to Watson, "It was delivered pretty much the day the market crashed so nobody was buying anything."

+In June 2017, Gorris announced she had retired from making films.
+Two years prior, she was diagnosed with a burnout after she had collapsed while on set shooting Tulipani, Love, Honour and a Bicycle.
+Mike van Diem, like Gorris an Academy Award for Best Foreign Film winner, would later take over as director.